Directors and Shareholders – What is the Difference?

 The roles and responsibilities of a Shareholder in a company are more straightforward.
 Here are what a Shareholder’s duties encompass:

 - Ensure the appointed Directors are carrying out their duties as required by the Singaporean law.

 - Hold the power to modify, repeal or adopt provisions listed on the company’s Constitution.

-- Approve or remove appointed Directors from office if and when it is needed.
+- Approve or remove Directors from office if and when it is necessary.
 This is applicable for Public Companies.

 - Have reserve powers to act in the instances where the company’s board is unable to do so.

 - Can refuse to or ratify the actions of the Director.

 - Commence and subsequently prosecute legal proceedings when needed, if the suspects involved in the legal proceedings control the company.